Co-founder, MASS Design Group

 Can a new hospital in Haiti help end a cholera epidemic?
 Can a family services center revitalize Rust Belt cities?
 Join MASS Design Group co-founder Michael Murphy for his Day 1 keynote—Anticipate Need: Design That Cares—where he’ll question the end of architecture and explore groundbreaking projects that redefine plans, process, materials, and the function and purpose of architects.

 As co-founder and executive director of MASS Design Group, Michael Murphy envisions and creates community-centric structures with healing built into their core.
-He leads design and research programs at MASS, which he cofounded in 2010, and has overseen its expansion into ten countries and three continents.
+He leads design and research programs at MASS, which he cofounded in 2010, and has expanded its work into a dozen countries in Africa and the Americas.

 He regularly speaks on architecture and health care, and sits on the boards of the Clinton Global Initiative Advisory Committee, the Harvard Graduate School of Design Alumni Board, and the Center for Healthcare Design.
 Michael is a recipient of the prestigious Curry Stone Design Prize and holds a Master in Architecture from the Harvard Graduate School of Design.